 To begin your financial aid application for the upcoming school year, please visit the Online Filing and Application Instructions and follow the steps.
 You only need to complete one application, even if you are applying more than one child.

 Each year, new applications must be filed with School and Student Services (SSS), as well as, as well as the uploading of supporting documents.
 Changes in your financial status may affect the receipt of aid.
 Your student’s account must be kept current, and the student must maintain acceptable standards of academic performance and citizenship, as determined by the division principal and/or Head of School to be considered for renewal.
 Students who receive financial aid are expected to contribute in positive ways to the daily school community.

-Lovett uses Tuition Aid Data Service (TADS) to process financial aid applications.
+Lovett uses School and Student Services (SSS) to process financial aid applications.
 SSS utilizes financial information you provide utilizes the financial information you provide to determine an estimated amount your family can contribute to educational expenses.
 This estimate is a starting point to help us make fair and objective financial aid decisions.
 Demonstrated need is defined as the difference between the tuition cost and the recommended amount that a family is able to contribute toward the student’s education after considering such factors as net income, assets, number of dependents, number of students attending tuition-charging institutions, and any unusual expenses such as medical costs or educational debt.

 Lovett expects both the custodial and non-custodial parents to participate in the support of their child at Lovett.
 It is up to all parties involved to communicate and participate in good faith with this responsibility.
 The School will likely request the non-custodial parent provide supporting financial documentation.
 If a child is living with a parent and step-parent, Lovett will consider the step-parent’s income.

 To be eligible for consideration for financial aid, you must complete and submit ALL required documents by March 1.
 The Financial Aid Committee will communicate financial aid decisions in March/April.
-Current Lovett families seeking priority consideration for financial aid must complete the online TADS application by December 30.
+Current Lovett families seeking priority consideration for financial aid must complete the online School and Student Services (SSS) application by December 30.